 Master of Teaching (Early Childhood Education)

-The next intake of students for the MTeach program will be in March 2015.
+Applications for the 2015 intake are now closed.
+The next intake of students for the MTeach program will be in March 2016.

 Applicants for the graduate-entry degree in early-childhood teaching must have an initial relevant undergraduate qualification.
 The English-language requirements for the MTeach (Early Childhood) are the same as for all other graduate-entry-teaching designations offered by the faculty.